sujeet1024/UCB/README.md

   - $t$ is total number of time steps
   - $c$ is a UCB constant, a hyperparameter
   - $Q_t$ are corresponding action values

+This seemingly simple idea of count based $(N_t(a))$ exploration has been proven to work very well and provides a significant advantage in environments with sparse and unclear rewards structure such as the Atari game Montezuma's Revenge.